 The Psychology Department offers several options for students.
 These include a Bachelor of Arts major (B.A.), a Bachelor of Science major (B.S.), and a minor.
 Students planning to pursue a career in which a background in psychology is useful, such as business, communications, or social services, will find the B.A. degree to be an appropriate track.
 These students are encouraged to pursue experiences through part-time work or internships in their area of interest.
 Students interested in pursuing professional careers in psychology, social work, or other professional fields such as law will need to attend graduate school and obtain an advanced degree.
 These students are encouraged to consult with their academic advisor for advice on whether the B.A. or B.S. degree is most appropriate to meet their long-term goals.
-The B.S. degree is recommended for students planning professional careers in such fields as medicine, dentistry, and physical therapy.
 All students are encouraged to utilize the career resources available in the Department of Psychology, the College of Arts and Sciences, and the University to learn about opportunities and prepare strategies to meet their goals.

 For all Arts and Sciences|Maxwell students, successful completion of a bachelor’s degree in this major requires a minimum of 120 credits, 96 of which must be Arts and Sciences|Maxwell credits, completion of the Liberal Arts Core requirements, and the requirements for this major that are listed below.